I get asked about the Whole 30 diet on a regular basis. I guess it’s pretty popular?

 what to do instead of completing a Whole 30

 There’s hope outside of the Whole 30!
-If you’ve thought about or have attempted or have even completed a Whole 30, I know you have good intentions.
+If you’ve thought about or have attempted or have even completed a Whole 30 or a similar type of “clean eating” trend, I know you have good intentions.
 You just want to eat healthier, right?
 Or perhaps, despite the authors adamant claims that it’s not a weight loss diet, you’ve heard stories about people shedding a few pounds on the Whole 30 diet, and you’re hoping for the same results.
 I get that.

 I’m here to tell you that there’s a better way.
 Changing habits is hard.
 It takes time and it takes changing some mindsets.